marine-predators-group/cams-nb/_posts/2019-05-16-Metagenomics---BLASTx-of-Individual-Water-Sample-MEGAHIT-Assemblies-on-Mox.md

 categories:
   - Miscellaneous
 ---
-After a meeting on this project yesterda, we decided to try a few things to continue with various approaches to assessing the metagenome.
+After a meeting on this project yesterday, we decided to try a few things to continue with various approaches to assessing the metagenome.
 One of the approaches is to run BLASTx on the individual water sample MEGAHIT assemblies [from 20190327 ](https://robertslab.github.io/sams-notebook/2019/03/27/Metagenome-Assemblies-P.generosa-Water-Samples-Trimmed-HiSeqX-Data-Using-Megahit-on-Mox.html) and obtain taxonomy info for them, so that's what I did here.

 Samples breakdown like so, for reference: